plaid/quickstart/go/README.md

 When the client initializes Plaid Link with the link token, the Plaid Link initialization parameters associated with the Plaid Token will be applied.

-Note - If you want to use the [payment_initiation][payment-initiation] product, you will need to contact sales to get this product enabled.
+Note - If you want to use the [Payment Initiation][payment-initiation] product, you will need to [contact Sales][contact-sales] to get this product enabled.
 ## The OAuth redirect flow
 Some European institutions require an OAuth redirect authentication flow, where the end user is redirected to the bank’s website or mobile app to